Queen Elsa of Arendelle Ice Dress Construction Notes

 ☆Off shoulder long sleeve blouse

 For the sleeves I drafted my own pattern.
 I used matte tulle clearwater and lined it with the same fabric.
 For the gradient effect I brushed on a mixture of water, textile medium and blue acrylic paint.
 For the snowflake design I drew the designs on cardboard added plastic on top and then painted on the designs with a mixture of glitter and mod podge to the tulle.
 I added a clear stretchy thread finger loop at the end of the sleeves.
-There’s a zipper on the back of the off shoulder long sleeve blouse.
+There’s a zipper on the back of the off shoulder long sleeve blouse. *New* I added a few Darice premium acrylic rhinestones and glued them on with Aleene’s Jewel-It.
+I also added more Fairy Sparkles fine glitter on top of the designs.

 I had many ideas for the bodice, but I went with a super tedious way.
 For the bodice I drafted my own pattern and used a sheer light blue organza as a base.
 I covered the dress form with plastic wrap, pinned the bodice to the dress form, and glued on craft foam of varying sizes with rounded corners to the organza.
 It took forever to cut the foam pieces, I got plenty of help from my bf and kid sis :) The foam pieces were painted with mod podge, different blue hues of acrylic paint, and vanish+glitter.
 Using a tweezer I set the individual rhinestones down on the organza and strips of rhinestones to the foam pieces and added Aleene’s Jewel-It on the backing.
 I added 7×21 rectangle faceted crystal glass rhinestones (bought at ebay) with Aleene’s Jewel-It as well.
 The bodice is connected to one side of the dress with a top stitch and the other side with snap-ons.
-During the convention the heaviness of the cape pulled my bodice down, so I added a small piece of Velcro connected to the bodice and blouse.
+During the convention the heaviness of the cape pulled my bodice down, so I added a small piece of Velcro connected to the bodice and blouse. *New* I painted a new layer of paint and gave the bodice a gradient look.
+It goes from heavy to very light coats of paint.
+I used FolkArt metallic Ice Blue acrylic paint.

 I’m not completely satisfied with my cape, but I’m glad with the effort I put into it.
 Cape is made of six pieces of blue tulle.
 I used a mixture of acrylic light blue paint, textile medium, mod podge, and glitter to paint on the snowflake.
 When I painted the snowflake I used cut out trash bag that I put under the fabric and a printed out snowflake under the trash bag.
 I printed out these snowflakes and used this to help figure out where to place the snowflakes.
 When the paint dries I peel off the trash bag.
 I added more glitter by using Elmer’s glue and set down glitter flakes individually.
 Note, a lot of glitter will get on the floor and will start appearing all over the house.
 I used three different glitters: crystal glitter, crystal glitter flakes, and tulip fashion glitter crystal from Jo-Ann.
 I added a few round rhinestones for extra embellishment.
 After I was done with the cape I lined it with shiny blue tulle.
 The cape is attached via velcro to the top of the dress.
 Some references I used: cape1, cape2